OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-14.md

 ## 1 Samuel 14:30

-How much better if the people had eaten freely today of the spoil of their enemies which they found!
-For now the slaughter among the Philistines has not been great.”
+How much better it would have been if the people had eaten freely today from the spoil of their enemies which they found!
+For now the slaughter among the Philistines has not been significant.”

 ---